Corbin man pleads guilty to September bank robbery

 Det.
 Reed said further investigation led them to another residence where the property owner said Fox had left in a Ford F-150 truck.
 The Knox County Sheriff then located Fox on Moore Hill Avenue and other agencies joined in to take him into custody.

 Had Fox gone to trial, he faced up to 20 years in prison and a fine of up to $250,000.
-According to his plea agreement, he is expected to pay $1,965 in restitution to Community Trust Bank.
+According to his plea agreement, he is expected to pay $1,965 in restitution to Community Trust Bank in addition to the sentence he will receive.

 Formal sentencing had not been scheduled at press time.